 Potential animal health issues, tasks to consider and reminders for August include…

-Calving will be well underway on most farms and hopefully your transition plan has minimised the occurrence of any “down” cows.
-This season we are facing a shortage in supply of magnesium oxide.
-Have a talk to your veterinarian about alternative forms of magnesium supplementation.
+- Calving will be well underway on most farms and hopefully your transition plan has minimised the occurrence of any “down” cows

-Hygienic calf management is essential throughout the entire season.
+- Hygienic calf management is essential throughout the entire season.
 Picking up calves twice daily in clean trailers and spraying their navels with iodine is good practice.
-All calves should be receiving 10% of their body weight of first milking colostrum within six-12 hours of birth.
+All calves should be receiving 10% of their body weight of first milking colostrum within six to 12 hours of birth.